 5. Address Risks and Assumptions

-No financial model is without risks or assumptions.
+Every financial slide should clearly state its key assumptions, such as pricing, customer growth rate, and churn, and outline the main risks that could affect projections.
+Transparency builds investor trust.
 Acknowledging these upfront demonstrates honesty and preparedness.
 Highlight potential challenges, such as market fluctuations or operational hurdles, and explain your strategies for mitigating them.

 Similarly, clarify the assumptions underpinning your projections.
 For example, if your revenue forecast assumes a specific customer acquisition rate, state this explicitly.
 Transparency in risks and assumptions builds investor confidence and shows that you’ve considered multiple scenarios.